 ‘There is no greater wrath than a woman’s sting’

-The Wasp Woman is a 1995 American cable television sci-fi horror film directed by Jim Wynorski (CobraGator; Sorceress; Chopping Mall; et al) from a screenplay by Daniella Purcell (Burial of the Rats; Dracula Rising) and Guy Prevost (Dinoshark), based on executive producer Roger Corman’s 1959 original film of the same name.
+The Wasp Woman is a 1995 American cable television sci-fi horror feature film directed by Jim Wynorski (CobraGator; Sorceress; Chopping Mall; et al) from a screenplay written by Daniella Purcell (Burial of the Rats; Dracula Rising) and Guy Prevost (Dinoshark), based on executive producer Roger Corman’s 1959 original film of the same name.